What’s in this article

 Internal audits analyse and review your financial statements and verify their accuracy and integrity.
 Especially in recent times, fraud has been increasingly common, hence the need for audit is extremely necessary to avoid financial losses.

-5. Reduced risks
+5. Reduced Risks

 Internal audits consider all the identified risks to your enterprise and analyse whether your risk mitigations are strong.
-Again, your auditor will identify the gaps and report back to you on the potential ways to go about resolving the issues.
+Moreover, your auditor will identify the gaps and report back to you on the potential ways to go about resolving the issues.

-6. Improved compliance
+6. Improved Compliance

 Consequences of a Lack of Auditing in Singapore